ASHDEX/CYSA-Material-/README.md

 Analyse your performance, identify areas of improvement, and focus on strengthening those areas.

-# Weeks 7-8: Refinement and Final Preparation
+# Weeks 7-8: Final Preparation
 Targeted Study:

 Focus on specific areas where you need improvement based on your performance in practice tests.